ooaklee/ghatd/external/group/README.md

 ## API Endpoints

-All group endpoints are admin-only and sit under the `/api/v1/groups` prefix.
-The table below covers the full surface area:
+Group routes sit under the `/api/v1/groups` prefix. `AttachRoutes` applies the provided `AdminOnlyMiddleware` to this surface; without it, the caller is responsible for equivalent protection.
+The list below covers the full surface.

 **Group CRUD**
 -   `POST /api/v1/groups`: Create a new group.